LadderOperator/Reading-Mode-for-Online-Papers/README.md

 # Reading Mode for Online Papers

  Simplify websites of some journals for better reading experience

-> NOTE: This is a Tampormonkey script

 ## Supported Journal List